 The Council for Gender Equality will continue as the implementing body for the project Making an Impact with Equality Acts in 2020-2022.
 The Ministry of Education and Culture has granted a separate appropriation for the project for 2020-2022.

 Tane is actively involved in the work of the UN Commission on the Status of Women (CSW), and sends its representative to the CSW every year.
-Finland will hold the Presidency of the Nordic Council of Ministers in 2021.
+We meet with international delegations whenever possible.

 Meetings between ministers and other meetings

 Promoting equality is the responsibility of all ministries and ministers.
 Tane meets with ministers, and invites decision-makers who can take Tane's gender equality policy objectives forward to its meetings.